 Mark Dantonio stands at 107-51 since taking over the Spartans, in 2007.
 He is Daugherty's ninth successor, counting Morris Watts coaching the 2002 season's final three games after Bobby Williams was fired.
 All praise and attention directed Dantonio's way is deserved for rebuilding a storied program and surpassing the man with a campus football building named for him.

 The news accounts will cite Daugherty’s win total, but they no doubt will overlook his most important legacy: Leading the integration of college football.
 Yes, Daugherty's back-to-back national championship teams in 1965 and 1966 remain monumental, but his 1960s Underground Railroad teams transported a weightier national subject.
+On Dec.
+10, 2019, ESPN ranked its top 150 all-time college coaches and said Daugherty and his teams were the "catalyst" integrating.

 Those black-and-white, green-and-white Spartans were the vanguard traveling paths that influenced changing the face of the game.
 They were the first fully integrated teams, numbering 20 black players, 11 black starters, a black quarterback (Jimmy Raye) and two black team captains (George Webster and Clinton Jones).
 This season's 60th anniversary of the Underground Railroad's first passenger (Clifton Roaf) is wrapped within college football's 150th anniversary.